learning-gardens/_methods-of-mass-manufacture/raw-notes.md

 •UV stable
 •Chemically resistant

-Sand Casting - MISSED
+### Sand Casting - MISSED

-Joining plastics
+### Joining plastics

-Plastics often part of assemblies of parts

-parts need to be attached to each other
+Plastics often part of assemblies of parts - parts need to be attached to each other

-Main methods
+Main methods of plastic joining:

-•chemical bond
+- chemical bond
-•welding
-•Mechanical
+- welding
+- Mechanical

 ROD WELDING